Return to Photo Index Return to Clickable Map Return to Home Page

 All images © Ron Miller

-Egypt was my first in-depth experience with an undeveloped country, and
+Egypt was my first in-depth experience with a Third World country, and

-visitors, taught me the difference between a tourist and a traveler.
-I entered
+other visitors, taught me the difference between a tourist and a traveler.
+I

-the country at Eilat , Israel and explored the Biblical lands of the Sinai
+entered the country at Eilat, Israel and explored the Biblical lands of the

-Peninsula with the "height" of the trip being the climb to the summit of Mt.
+Sinai Peninsula where the "height" of the trip was the climb to the summit of

-Sinai ( Moses Mountain ).
-From the Sinai, I crossed the Red Sea in a ferry that
+Mt.
+Sinai (Moses Mountain).
+From the Sinai, I crossed the Red Sea in a ferry

-continent of Africa .
-I then crossed the desert and arrived in the fertile Nile
+continent of Africa.
+I then crossed the desert to reach the fertile Nile Valley

-Valley at Luxor and traveled down to southern Egypt and the exotic
+at Luxor and traveled down to southern Egypt and the exotic riverine

-riverine environment at Aswan before traveling back to the north and the
+environment at Aswan before traveling north to the capital city of Cairo.

 A travelers' paradise on the shores of the Red Sea -